Prioritization Decision Matrix: 7 Steps to Rank Anything

 Wherever there is judgment, there is noise, and more of it than you think.
 The key to better decisions is not better intuition.
 It is better process: consistent, structured, and traceable.

-– Daniel Kahneman, Olivier Sibony, and Cass R. Sunstein, Noise: A Flaw in Human Judgment (2021)
+Daniel Kahneman, Olivier Sibony, and Cass R. Sunstein, Noise: A Flaw in Human Judgment (2021) [1]

 Ramon’s take

 I failed at this the first time I tried it.
-In my product management role, I built a six-criteria matrix for feature prioritization, invited every stakeholder to score — and watched everyone game it.
+In my product management role, I built a six-criteria matrix for feature prioritization, invited every stakeholder to score, and watched everyone game it.
 People scored their pet projects as 5s across the board and everything else as 2s.
 What I learned: the matrix itself isn’t the hard part, and the math is almost trivially simple.
-The hard part is getting honest inputs, and the fix was embarrassingly obvious — independent scoring with no discussion until after all numbers were submitted.
+The hard part is getting honest inputs, and the fix was embarrassingly obvious.
+Independent scoring with no discussion until after all numbers were submitted.
 Once people couldn’t anchor to each other’s ratings, the rankings started reflecting the team’s genuine priorities instead of their political ones.

 Conclusion

 A prioritization decision matrix converts messy debates into structured evaluations.
-You define the criteria, assign weights that reflect genuine strategic importance, score options independently, and let the math surface the ranking.
+You define the criteria, assign weights that reflect genuine importance, score options independently, and let the math surface the ranking.
 Then you run the Criteria Weight Stress Test to confirm the ranking holds up under plausible weight shifts.

-The process takes less time than one unstructured meeting — and unlike that meeting, it produces a documented trail that stakeholders can review, challenge, and trust.
-Whether you’re applying decision science frameworks to quarterly planning or sorting personal projects on a Sunday afternoon, the mechanics are the same.
-The prioritization decision matrix doesn’t promise the right answer — it promises a defensible one.
+The process takes less time than one unstructured meeting, and unlike that meeting it produces a documented trail you can review, challenge, and trust.
+Whether you are applying it to quarterly planning at work or sorting personal projects on a Sunday afternoon, the mechanics are the same.
+The prioritization decision matrix does not promise the right answer.
+A prioritization decision matrix promises a defensible one.

 In the next 10 minutes